ilyakashitsyn/infinite-scroll/README.md

 Display blog posts from [jsonplaceholder](https://jsonplaceholder.typicode.com) and add infinite scroll to fetch posts and also add filter box

+You can check out the ready-made solution on [Netlify](https://infinite-scroll-0a6e82.netlify.app/)

 ### Project Specifications

 - Create UI & custom CSS loader animation